jbisanz/AmpliconSeq/wetlab_protocols/2_PrimaryPCR.md

 - [ ] Run protocol. **Estimated time of completion: XXXXXXXX**
 - [ ] After qPCR run is done, transfer plates to -20˚C if processing is going to be paused.

+## QC
+A successful amplification curve should had formed for all samples, and no curves should be observed for negative controls (**Figure 2**).
+Optionally, a 1% agarose gel can be used to spot check some amplifications.
+Note: undiluted samples will be found in every other row starting in columns A1:A12.

 ## Figures

 ![fig1](https://github.com/jbisanz/AmpliconSeq/blob/master/images/primaryPCRlayout.png)